Patater/modern-cmake/README.md

 But I think that, in 2018, we have a very good solution to quite a few of those problems.
 It's CMake.
 Not CMake 2.8 though; that was released before C++11 even existed!
 Nor the horrible examples out there for CMake (even those posted on KitWare's own tutorials list).
-I'm talking about [Modern CMake].
+I'm talking about Modern CMake.
 CMake 3.1+, maybe even CMake 3.11+!
 It's clean, powerful, and elegant, so you can spend most of your time coding, not adding lines to an unreadable, unmaintainable Make (Or CMake 2) file.
 And CMake 3.11 is significantly faster, as well!